 For many years, I had to garden with this perspective because I had three kids to run around with and care for, I just couldn’t give that much more to my garden.

-Since I wanted to enjoy one, I learned what looked good with less work from me overall.
+But I still wanted that old English cottage garden charm.
+So I learned what perennial plants looked good with less work from me overall.

-Now that’s not to say you won’t do anything in the garden, cause you will.
+Now that’s not to say you won’t do anything in your cottage garden, cause you will.
 But it is more manageable to work with plants that grow with ease.

-So if you are just starting out, I don’t recommend these types of plants for you and want you to work with plants that require less time from you.
+So if you are just starting out, I don’t recommend these types of plants for you and want you to work with flowers that require less time from you.

 Keep things easy for yourself, start small, and learn as you grow to see how much work you really want to do in your flower gardens.